- Preventing excessive or unsightly grading, indiscriminate earth moving or removal of trees and vegetation which would

 - One is under the control of the Development Company ARB (DC-ARB) and it is presently responsible for the newer areas within Woodside.

 - The second ARB, which is described further, is under the control of the Property Owners Association (PO-ARB) and is responsible for all other areas within Woodside.
 In accordance with the Covenants, the PO-ARB was established on January 1, 1999.
 Prior to that date the DC-ARB was the only ARB in operation.
 When newer platted sections reach the point that 65% of the buildable lots have certificate of occupancies, that section’s control will transition from the DC-ARB to the POA-ARB.

 - Ensure compliance with the Covenants and Building Guidelines of Woodside Plantation

 - Provide a speedy and efficient process and organization for review and approval of new construction and improvements

 - Apply a balanced, common sense approach to resolution of problems and complaints, recognizing the needs and objectives of property owners and builders

 - Establish and maintain a database and historical record for future reference

 - Keep the Building Guidelines current through amendments, revisions, updates, and documented interpretations

 - Improve communications by meeting with builders on a regular basis for transfer of information

 - The DC-ARB meets on the 1st and 3rd Wednesday of each month at 9:00 A.M.

-- Plans, both new construction and improvements, must be submitted to the POA office at least five (5) business days before the next scheduled meeting.
+- Plans, both new construction and improvements, must be submitted to the POA office by the Wednesday prior to the 1st and 3rd Monday meeting (2nd and 4th Wednesday).